ronashkenazy/ronashkenazy/README.md

 ### Hi there 👋
 My name is Ron Ashkenazy!
 I am a University of Toronto Student studying Computer Science and Cognitive Science!

 I'm looking to learn as much as I can about development.

-My main focus of interest is Machine Learning.
+My main focus of interest is in Machine Learning.

-I am a very passionate learner and am excited to collaborate with others, so feel free to reach out by email at ronashkenazy04@gmail.com
+I am a very passionate learner and am excited to collaborate with others, so feel free to reach out by email at ronashkenazy04@gmail.com 😄
 <!--
 **ronashkenazy/ronashkenazy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.